Instructional Leadership For K-12 Educators

-Instructional Leaders maintain a relentless focus on improving how students are TAUGHT.
-DataWorks shows you how to master the tools and language of instructional excellence with a complete instructional reform model designed to develop instructional excellence at school sites by maintaining a relentless focus on what occurs inside the classroom each day.
+Instructional Leaders maintain a focus on improving how students are TAUGHT.
+DataWorks shows you how to master the tools and language of instructional excellence with a complete instructional reform model.

 educators-learning-edi-training-from-dataworks-educational-research